iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-27-Coding_From_Scratch_Part_2:_What_is_CSS_and Styling_Your_Site-coding.md

 ### External CSS

-The last method of implementing CSS requires creating a separate file that is used to contain all the CSS and used to apply on the HTML file.
+The last method of implementing CSS requires creating a separate file that is used to contain all the CSS.
 This method is used to access CSS files outside of the HTML for reasons such as using external styling libraries and keeping a separation of concern bewteen the HTML files (visual blocks that make up the site) and CSS (styling instuction for visual blocks).
 A simple way of how this would be implemented is done by the following:

 Creating a separate file that contains your external CSS called _style.css_ and adding in this code: